The definition of Populism,

 "by almost every measure...life in the UK is significantly better for most of us than it was a generation ago.
 Since 1973, when the UK joined the European Economic Community, the forerunner to the European Union, per capita GDP has grown by 103 per cent.
 Life expectancy has continued to rise every year.
 Absolute poverty in Britain has never been lower.
 Huge strides have been made in curbing discrimination based on race, gender or sexual orientation...crime has halved since 1995; there are record numbers of young people going to university; teenage pregnancy is at the lowest level since records began."

 The New Statesman suggests that mainstream governments have been far more effective than they get credit for.
 And responses to the Coronavirus epidemic seem to support that.
-The United States and Brazil, both run by populists have case rates higher than 1700 per 100,000 people, placing them in first and second place for deaths.
-Mexico comes in a distant third at 444 cases per 100,000 people, a rate almost four times lower.
-The United Kingdom, also run by a populist has the highest death rate in Europe.
-Meanwhile, countries with mainstream governments like New Zealand, Germany, and South Korea have significantly lower rates.
+Nations run by populists like the United States and UK had some of the highest death rates.
+Meanwhile, countries with mainstream governments like New Zealand, Germany, and South Korea had significantly lower rates.
 Populists have been accused of having appealing messages, but when they gain power, failing to govern.
 On the London School of Economics blog, the authors of 'The Covid-19 crisis shows the failure of populist leadership in the face of real threats' claim the problem is that populists aren't interested in institutions.